Introduction

 Prognosis

 There is no known reliable method to resolve bowel adhesions without surgery.
 Patients who present with symptoms due to adhesions are at high risk of recurrent symptoms.
 The risk of recurrence of bowel obstruction increases with increasing episodes of obstruction.
-The majority occur within 5 years of the previous episode, but a considerable risk is still present 10 to 20 years later.
+Most occur within 5 years of the previous episode, but a considerable risk remains 10 to 20 years later.
 Surgical treatment can decrease the risk of recurrent admissions due to bowel obstruction; however, the risk of new surgically treated episodes of obstruction is unchanged.
 Patients who have been treated for symptomatic adhesions experience more abdominal pain than the general population.[24][25]

 Complications